palmskog/pos/README.md

 `MinimumAlgo.thy` contains some proofs about safety and liveness of a protocol.
 Open the file with [Isabelle 2016-1](http://isabelle.in.tum.de/).

-Or, adjust the path in `document_generation.sh` and run it to obtain a PDF file.
+Or, adjust the path in `document_generation.sh` and run it to obtain a PDF file (which should look like [this one](https://yoichihirai.com/minimal.pdf)).

 ## License